vipulnaik/diet-exercise-health/best-practices/best-practices-around-vaccine-appointments.md

 * Check for appointments and other commitments on the day of booking or the two days after booking

+* Try to select a time with nothing of this sort in the preceding or following two weeks:

+  * Ill health of any sort

+  * Medical appointments such as eye care appointments, other tests, or dental cleaning appointments

+  * Intercity travel

+  * Unusually high-stress events

 ### Booking steps

 * Book on the website such as Walgreens.
 Make sure that the location,